ORANGE COUNTY VEHICLE THEFT

 Sponsored by the Orange County Auto Theft Advisory Committee (A.T.A.C.), a partnership between law enforcement, insurance, and other auto related companies to reduce auto theft.
 A.T.A.C. is a subcommittee of the Western States Auto Theft Investigators Association, Southern Chapter.

 "It’s a pleasure to be here again, to honor our local law enforcement as well as share with you some of the magnificent efforts that our Orange County officers and deputies put forth consistently to apprehend auto theft criminals.

 Law Enforcement Officers throughout Orange County continued to wage the battle against the crime of Vehicle Theft.
-In 2015, despite the hard work and arrests made by Orange County Law Enforcement Officers, Vehicle Thefts increased 37%.
+In 2016, due to the hard work and arrests made by Orange County Law Enforcement Officers, Vehicle Thefts decreased 9.2%.

 By sponsoring the Vehicle Theft Recovery Officers of the Year Program, ATAC intends to raise public awareness in three ways:

 First: ATAC will continue to recognize the positive results local law enforcement efforts have had upon the vehicle theft problem in Orange County.

 Second: ATAC will continue to work with the media and the community to produce public awareness messages about the vehicle theft problem, and to provide tips to help prevent thefts.